DimiTech/dimitech.github.io/_posts/2019-07-20-how-to-become-an-expert-part-1.md

 ## Pay attention to every single detail

-While learning you have to be extremely precise and pedantic when it comes to understanding concepts.
+While learning, you have to be extremely precise and pedantic when it comes to understanding concepts.
 Make sure that you **100%** understand everything that you're learning.
 This is very hard, but practicing a engineering-like rigor is the